-Hell they even found a new group to attack on the simple basic understanding that they must attack some Al Qaeda or admit they are making it up as they go along.
+Hell, they even found a new group to attack the simple basic understanding that they must attack some Al Qaeda or admit they are making it up as they go along.

 I accept that the President did not want war.
 The problem is that he has one and he is trying desperately to pretend otherwise.

 There is a lot of crow on the menu for White House dinners.

 We are going to be at war for a while.
 Had the President not stopped the effort in Iraq prematurely, the Islamic State might not have come into being.

 What we are facing today and having to deal with today was formed after the leftovers from Iraq were able to claim victory when we left.
 The politics of the situation don’t matter; they were still standing when we left so they can claim whatever they want.

 This is the lesson of terrorism.
 You can never flag or falter.
 We cannot let vigilance slide.
 We have to continue to face the threat and deal with it because they will never stop until they are destroyed.
 And like the hydra of legend, when you cut the head off of one snake, two more spring up in its place.

 The choice is to fight or to accept the threat that they will come here.
 It seems that the President may be realizing that but he is missing the rest of the point.
 If you are going to fight, you fight all with you have.